-The life of your awning or shade can be extended by proper care.
+The life of your awning can be extended by proper care.
 Your awning will be made from the finest awning fabric available, which uses only the best water repellents and mildew retardants.
 It is important to keep your awning clean to prevent mildew and fading.
 The following dos and do nots are presented to help you in the proper care of your awnings:

 - Do keep your awnings clean.
 This is the best protection against mildew.
 Even on mildew-resistant fabric, mildew can accumulate onto native or foreign materials and remain on the top or bottom surface to eventually damage or stain the fabric.